 Your house will never be perfect because you will clean one mess and another one’s going pop right back up.
 When you get caught up with the laundry, a kid will clean their room and dump more laundry in the hamper.
-You will never win if you feel you must get everything done every day.
+You will never win if you must get everything done every day.
 Do not hold yourself to other peoples standards.

-Guess who the next morning had to do those dishes?
-You guessed it I did.
+I am sick and hoped someone would lend a hand.
+My sink is overflowing with dirty dishes.
+Guess who did those dishes?
+I did.
 Sometimes like I said you won't win and having to do those dishes took time away from something else.
-In my case I should have been lying down.
+In my case I should lie down.
 Some days you get lucky and someone else will do those dishes.

 Sometimes you will vent and people will say oh you sound depressed.
 Maybe you are.
 Perhaps you are not but not being able to keep up up does not equate you having a problem.
 Shit happens.
 Kids make messes.

-That is why I love Roseanne so much she steals a moment for herself and throws out her back.
-She was the first tv mom that was even somewhat real.
-What's the point here?
-Being a mom is a weird job.
+No one says this.
+Television and our culture has a skewed view of motherhood.
+Most stay at home moms are portrayed as overwhelmed and cannot keep her house clean and so on.
+Motherhood is a weird.
 You worry about another human beings bowel movements.
 You will touch their snot or barf with your bare hands.
 We do so many amazing things for these human beings we never give ourselves credit for.
-Yet the messes they make can make us feel like we suck.
+Yet the messes they make can make us seem like we suck.

-There is little sympathy for parents specifically mothers.
-I often see moms being told they should have thought about this before having children.
+Society has little sympathy for parents.
+Often on Facebook moms are told they should have thought before having children.
 Or they will call you selfish.
-If a nanny or Daycare worker worked while sick people would be up in arms over it.
+If a nanny or Daycare worker worked while sick people would be up in arms.
 My point is being a parent is hard.

-It is even harder when you are the one who stays home and everything falls on you.
-Our perception of a stay at home parent is messed up.
-Many think we sit on our butts all day.
-That we do not need help.
-Or a break.
+Parenthood is even harder when you are the one who stays home and everything falls on you.
+The perception of an SAHM is wrong.
+Many perceive we sit on our butts all day and we do not need help or a break from our children.
 That what we do is not work.
 What we are doing is the hardest job anyone can do.
-There are no days off.
-No rights or protections under law.
+As moms we have no rights, you are always on even if you are sick.